apache/accumulo-website/_docs-2-0/troubleshooting/basic.md

 `CONNECTING` you will need to diagnose zookeeper errors.

-Check to make sure that zookeeper is up, and that `accumulo-site.xml` has been pointed to your zookeeper server(s).
+Check to make sure that zookeeper is up, and that `accumulo.properties` has been pointed to your zookeeper server(s).

 **Zookeeper is running, but it does not say CONNECTED**